New ground station STREAM

 With revolutionary advances in the small satellite sector, especially related to the emerging mega constellations, SPACE-SI saw a need to design the groundstation that will be able to track a large number of low powered satellites, many of them cube-sats, that will produce huge amounts of fragmentally generated data.
 This new trends in small satellite industry are driving up the demand for groundstations and similarly require significant reduction of procurement, operational and maintenance costs per antenna as well as an increase of their performance with respect to positioning accuracy, agility, durability and interoperability, under radically increased frequency of passes.
 Additionally, the lower orbits (<400km), lower power, and higher frequencies up to Ka-band, will require both very precise reflector geometries and more accurate tracking at higher speeds, a problem for traditional pedestal geometries.

 SPACE-SI with partners came up with a design that addresses all of the above stated issues by a combination of novel pedestal geometry, very rigid ultra lightweight reflector build from carbon fibre composites, usage of readily available COTS components, low component count and a modular software architecture.
 The antenna is radome protected and air-conditioned, providing for all-weather operation and eliminating the effects of wind and solar radiation.
 Control software was designed with ease of use, networking and remote operation in mind.
-It employs Web interface for complete configuration, monitoring and control of antenna.
-If an operator wanted to use their own software to manage multiple antennas, an API is provided which makes it very easy to integrate this groundstation into an existing network of centrally controlled groundstations.
+It employs simple interface for complete configuration, monitoring and control of antenna.

 Key features of STREAM ground station: